spatie/laravel-resource-links/README.md

 #### Collection endpoints and a single resource

-When creating a single resource `UserResource::make($user)` you sometimes only want to have an object with a data section and without a meta section.
-So you can, for example, convert the resource to an array.
+When creating a single resource like `UserResource::make($user)` you sometimes not only want the endpoints tied to that resource but also the collection endpoints for that resource.
+In this case, you want not only the `show`, `edit`, `update` and `delete` endpoints but also the `index`, `create` and `store` endpoints for a single resource.

-In this case, collection endpoints will be excluded, and only the endpoints specific to the resource will be included.
-You can merge collection endpoints with the other endpoints like so:
+This can be done by merging the collection endpoints with the single resource endpoints like so:

 ``` php
 class UserResource extends JsonResource